Yuri Knorozov: Early life

-Knorozov was born in the village of Yuzhny near Kharkiv, at that time the capital of the newly formed Ukrainian SSR.
-His parents were Russian intellectuals, and his paternal grandmother Maria Sakhavyan had been a stage actress of national repute in Armenia.
+Knorozov was born in Kharkov on 19 November 1922.
+His parents were Russian intellectuals who had moved from Saint Petersburg to Kharkov in 1911 for work purposes.
+His father had built a house for the family in the village of Yuzhny (later known as Pivdenne), but his mother decided it would be better to give birth in Kharkov, where there were doctors and hospitals.
+His paternal grandmother, Zabel (1858–1926), was a stage actress of national repute in Armenia.

-At school, the young Yuri was a difficult and somewhat eccentric student, who made indifferent progress in a number of subjects and was almost expelled for poor and willful behavior.
-Aged 5, he sustained a heavy injury to his head that nearly left him blind.
+Growing up in Yuzhny, Knorozov developed a close affinity with cats, which was to last his whole life.
+At school, he was a difficult and somewhat eccentric student, who made indifferent progress in a number of subjects and was almost expelled for poor and willful behavior.
+Aged five, he sustained a heavy injury to his head that nearly left him blind.
 However, it became clear that he was academically bright with an inquisitive temperament; he was an accomplished violinist, wrote romantic poetry and could draw with accuracy and attention to detail.
-His scores were excellent for all subjects, except for Ukrainian language.
+His scores were excellent for all subjects, except for Ukrainian language and literature.

-In 1940 at the age of 17, Knorozov left Kharkiv for Moscow where he commenced undergraduate studies in the newly created Department of Ethnology at Moscow State University's department of History.
+In 1940, at the age of 17, Knorozov left Kharkov for Moscow where he commenced undergraduate studies in the newly created Department of Ethnology at Moscow State University's department of History.
 He initially specialised in Egyptology.